Optimized Projections for Compressed Sensing via Direct Mutual Coherence Minimization: Introduction

 such that $m\ll d$.
-It means that instead of sensing all $n$ elements of the original signal $\x$, we can sense it indirectly by its compressed form $\y$ with a much smaller size $m$.
+It means that instead of sensing all $n$ elements of the original signal $\x$, we can sense $\x$ indirectly by its compressed form $\y$ in a much smaller size $m$.
 Surprisingly, the original signal $\x$ can be recovered from the observed $\y$ by using the sparse representation in (\ref{eq_dr}), i.e, $\y=\PP\D\balpha$ with the sparest $\balpha$.
 Thus the reconstruction requires solving the following problem

 where $\M=\PP\D\in\mathbb{R}^{m\times n}$ is called the effective dictionary.
-Problem (\ref{eq_ed}) is NP-hard.
+Problem (\ref{eq_ed}) is also NP-hard.
 As suggested by Theorem \ref{thm1}, if the mutual coherence of $\PP\D$ is low enough, then the solution $\balpha$ to (\ref{eq_ed}) is computable by OMP or by solving the following convex problem

 Finally, the original signal $\x$ can be reconstructed by $\x=\D\balpha$.
 So it is expected to find a proper projection matrix $\PP$ such that $\mu(\PP\D)$ is low.
-Furthermore, many previous work \cite{elad2007optimized,xu2010optimized} show that the required number of measurements to recover the signal $\x$ by CS can be reduced if $\mu(\PP\D)$ is low.
+Furthermore, many previous works \cite{elad2007optimized,xu2010optimized} show that the required number of measurements for recovering the signal $\x$ by CS can be reduced if $\mu(\PP\D)$ is low.

-In a word, the above discussions imply that by choosing an appropriate projection matrix $\PP$ such that $\mu(\PP\D)$ is low enough, then the true signal $\x$ can be recovered with high probability by efficient algorithms.
-Previously the random projection matrix was shown to be a good choice since its columns are incoherent with any fixed basis $\D$ with high probability \cite{candes2006near}.
-However, many previous work \cite{elad2007optimized,duarte2009learning,xu2010optimized} show that the well designed deterministic projection matrix can usually lead to a better performance of signal reconstruction than the random projections.
-In this work, we focus on the construction of deterministic projection method.
-We first give a brief review of some previous deterministric methods.
+In summary, the above discussions imply that by choosing an appropriate projection matrix $\PP$ such that $\mu(\PP\D)$ is low enough, the true signal $\x$ can be recovered with high probability by efficient algorithms.
+At the beginning, random projection matrices were shown to be good choices since their columns are incoherent with any fixed basis $\D$ with high probability \cite{candes2006near}.
+However, many previous works \cite{elad2007optimized,duarte2009learning,xu2010optimized} show that well designed deterministic projection matrices can often lead to better performance of signal reconstruction than random projections do.
+In this work, we focus on the construction of deterministic projection matrices.
+We first give a brief review on some previous deterministic methods.